 In April 2020, the City financed the purchase of equipment for the fire department through direct borrowings from Community First National Bank.
 The loan is secured by the equipment financed.
 The interest rate on the loan is 10%.
 The loan is due in varying installments of principal and interest through 2025.
-In the event of default all unpaid amounts shall become immediately due and payable.
+In the event of default, all unpaid amounts shall become immediately due and payable.
+The loan was paid off during the year ended December 31, 2021.